ThatLinuxGuyYouKnow/Instagram-Clone/README.md

  ![image](https://github.com/ThatLinuxGuyYouKnow/Instagram-Clone/assets/92615787/f6079fa0-413d-466e-b40e-5f421635f93f)

 2. Click 'Start your project'
-   -Enter your Organization name, this can maybe be your name or whatever cover name you have for the project, don't overthink it.
+   *Enter your Organization name, this can maybe be your name or whatever cover name you have for the project, don't overthink it.
-   -Next Enter the project name, and a password, prefferably something youll remeber, although in this use case, you wont need it.
+   *Next Enter the project name, and a password, prefferably something youll remeber, although in this use case, you wont need it.
-   -Pick a serever location, prefferably somewhere close to you.
+   *Pick a server location, prefferably somewhere close to you.
    ![image](https://github.com/ThatLinuxGuyYouKnow/Instagram-Clone/assets/92615787/a60eb63f-e2c3-4e43-8164-4b071123c010)

 3. Once you create a new project, you'll need to enable email auth.